Parent Tool Kit

 Descriptions of some substances young people may use;

-youth, and young adults to try drugs, and protective factors that help reduce
+A look at risk factors—including social media usage—that may influence children, youth, and young adults to try drugs, and protective factors that help reduce those risks;

-Suggestions for how to talk to young people about drugs, tailored to their age
+Suggestions for how to talk to young people about drugs, tailored to their age group; and

 Tips on what to do if you think your child is using drugs.